Non-existence of a universal zero entropy system for non-periodic amenable group actions: Coinduced actions and scaling entropy

 \begin{lm} Suppose that a sequence $\{S_n^i\}_{i = 1}^{k_n}$ of finite families of finite subsets of $\mbbZ$ is such that every $S_n^i$ is $\frac{1}{n}$--invariant.
 Let $\phi(n)$ be a sequence of positive numbers with $\lim_{n \to \infty} \phi(n) = \infty$.
 Then there exist an ergodic automorphism $T$ of a Lebesgue space $(X,\mu)$ and a subsequence $\{n_j\}$ such that for any generating admissible summable semimetric $\rho$ and sufficiently small $\eps > 0$ the following relation holds:

 \end{lm}

 The symbol $\lnsim$ here means that the ratio of the left hand side to the right hand side tends to zero when~$j$ goes to infinity and this convergence is uniform with respect to~$i$.
-Note that there are only finitely many $S_{n_j}^i$ for each $j$.
-Relation~\eqref{lm_exampe_st} implies, in particular, that $T$ has zero entropy and for any $\eps$ small enough for sufficiently large~$j$
+Note that there are only finitely many $S_{n_j}^i$ for each $j$. {We apply Lemma~\ref{lm_example} for the sequence of non-empty sets $S_n^i$ given by Lemma~\ref{lm_reduction}.
+Let~$I_n$ be the set of those indices $i$ for which $S_n^i$ is not empty and $k_n = |I_n|$. } Relation~\eqref{lm_exampe_st} implies, in particular, that $T$ has zero entropy and for any $\eps$ small enough for sufficiently large~$j$

 Consider an action $\alpha = \Ind_H^G T$ coinduced from $H$ to the whole group $G$.
 Let $\tilde{\rho} \le 1$ be an admissible metric on $(X, \mu)$.
 Define a semimetric $\rho$ on $(X,\mu)^{\faktor{G}{H}}$ in the following way: